Beginner's guide · 11th edition

 Q.Do I need to buy the Core Rules book?

-No. Games Workshop provides the Warhammer 40K 10th Edition Core Rules as a free PDF download on their website.
-You can start learning and playing without spending anything on books.
-Individual unit datasheets are also available free on the GW website, and tools like GrimSlate give you all datasheets in one place.
+No. Games Workshop provides the Warhammer 40K 11th Edition Core Rules as a free PDF download on their website.
+Free Faction Packs covering all 11th detachments and rules are also available on the GW downloads page.
+Tools like GrimSlate give you all datasheets and army-building rules in one place.

 Q.How much does it cost to start playing Warhammer 40K?